‘Bottom-feeding’ Marlins are making a splash in playoffs

 “So you trust those guys to go a little ways.
 They are young and inexperienced, but it’s just baseball.”

-And the Marlins are getting good at it.
+And the Marlins are getting better at it.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports